jakoch/csgo-cli/README.md

 - [Github Actions](https://docs.github.com/en/actions)
   - Github Actions is used as build and deployment service.

-##### Download Dependencies

-You might download the pre-compiled dependencies package from Appveyor.
-The package excludes the Steamworks SDK, whose source is non-redistributable.

 ##### Release Checklist

 Before releasing a new version: